biowdl/QC/docs/index.md

 `QC.read1`  is the only required input.
 In case of read pairs the reverse read can be set with `QC.read2`.
 The adapters for cutadapt can be  set with `QC.Cutadapt.adapter` and `QC.Cutadapt.adapterRead2` for read1 and read2 respectively.
-If read1 and read2 use the same adapter this can be set with `QC.Cutadapt.adapterBoth`.
+If read1 and read2 use the same adapters this can be set with `QC.Cutadapt.adapterBoth`.

-An
-output directory can be set using an `options.json` file.
+An output directory can be set using an `options.json` file.
 See [the cromwell documentation]( https://cromwell.readthedocs.io/en/stable/wf_options/Overview/) for more information.